Simon Williams (chess player): International performance

-In 2009, Williams finished equal first at the Southend Chess Congress all-play-all tournament.

 He was joint winner with Gawain Jones of the London Chess Classic FIDE Rated Open in December 2010, with a rating performance of 2690.

 Blitz and rapidplay

 In 2005, he won the British Blitz Championship.

 Chess commentary

 Williams works as a chess commentator at tournaments and through online streaming.
 Most notably, he has provided official commentary at the Gibraltar Chess Festival alongside Irina Krush, Elisabeth Pähtz in 2016 and Jovanka Houska in 2017 and 2018.
 He has covered a number of other tournaments for ChessBase and Chess.com.
 Williams also maintains a YouTube channel where he uploads blitz chess (and other time controls) games with commentary as well as analysis of his previous games.
 He has also given commentary on the Chess.com Isle of Man tournament.

 Chess publication company

 In 2008, he founded a chess media publishing company called "GingerGM" with International Master Simon Ansell.
 The company produces print books, ebooks and DVDs.